rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/reset-phone-pin.rst

 .. _reset-phone-pin:

-Reset the phone pin
+Reset the phone PIN
 ~~~~~~~~~~~~~~~~~~~

 .. code::

    POST /v2.0/users/{userId}/RAX-AUTH/phone-pin/reset

-Reset the phone pin for a specific user.
+Reset the phone PIN for a specific user.
 Users are not allowed to reset
 their own Phone PINs by calling this service.
 If a user tries to
 reset their Phone PIN, the service returns a 403 HTTP response.